Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Why does friction cause dark spots on skin?

-Over time, this excess pigment accumulates, creating persistent dark patches called post-inflammatory hyperpigmentation (PIH).
-Athletes who train daily experience continuous inflammation, which is why their marks can be particularly stubborn.
+Athletes who train daily keep triggering this cycle, which is why their marks can be especially stubborn.

 How long does it take to fade chafing marks?

-Fresh marks (under 3 months old) typically fade in 6-8 weeks with consistent treatment and prevention.
-This assumes you're also reducing ongoing friction—treatment alone isn't enough.
+Fresh marks under 3 months old typically fade in 6-8 weeks with consistent treatment and prevention.

-Established marks (3-6 months old) take 3-6 months of consistent care.
-Very stubborn or long-standing marks may take 6-12 months.
+Established marks (3-6 months old) take 3-6 months of care.
+Very stubborn marks may need 6-12 months.

 Can athletes use turmeric for friction marks?